pballada/pballada.github.io/_posts/2024-10-22-LLDB-debugger-consoloe-commands.markdown

   ```lldb
   (lldb) breakpoint modify -c '(myVariable == nil)' 1
   ```
-- **Notes:** This saves time, as the debugger won’t halt unless the specified condition is true.
+- **Notes:** This saves time, as the debugger won't halt unless the specified condition is true.

 ## Unveiling the Unknown: `disassemble`, `thread step-in`, and More